kazhmir/langs/04_esolang/README.md

 # SGTM

-SGTM may mean Sounds Good To Me, or Stack-Grid Turing Machine, you choose.
+SGTM means Stack-Grid Turing Machine.

 The included interpreter only works on linux, and was only tested on Fedora with Go 1.16.4.